 Billing Statement.
 Your billing statement shows the New Balance.
 This is the total amount you owe us on the Statement Closing Date.
 To determine the New Balance, we begin with the total balance at the start of the billing cycle.
-We add any purchases.
+We add any purchases, balance transfers or cash advances.
 We subtract any credits or payments.
 We then add any interest charges or fees and make other adjustments.